camunda/camunda-docs/docs/product-manuals/operate/deployment/authentication.md

 ## Camunda Cloud single sign-on

-Currently, Operate supports Single Sign On (SSO) in the Camunda Cloud environment.
+Currently, Operate supports single sign-on (SSO) in the Camunda Cloud environment.
 Camunda Cloud takes care of the configuration of Operate for SSO, so you don't need to normally adjust following subsections.

 ### Enable SSO